 Be confident in your own abilities.
 If you arrive in the interview room and find yourself intimidated by the other candidates, it will show.
 Take a breath, and realise you are here because you deserve to be.
 Be confident and assertive if you truly want to role.

 Prepare questions.
-You will almost inevitably be asked if you have questions or if there are any areas of the role that you don’t understand.
-Often you are asked to give scenarios that you may have faced in the past.
+You will almost inevitably be asked if you have questions or if there are any areas of the role you don’t understand.
+Often you are asked to give scenarios you may have faced in the past.
 Be concise, factual and to the point.
 Inject humour if it is appropriate, but don’t try too hard.

 Ideally you should leave an interview feeling like you have done your best.
 Preparation and confidence will go a long way to achieving this.
 Once the interview is over, thank your interviewer sincerely.
 Good luck!